nmdias/FeedKit/README.md

 ### Initializers

-All feed types have multiple initializers.
+All feed types conform to `FeedInitializable`, sharing multiple common initializers.
 They provide a flexible way to read feeds from the most common sources.

 <details>
   <summary>Show</summary>